Counterfeit 1,000 baht notes are cropping up all over Thailand

 As I get all my 1,000 baht notes from my bank, I don’t expect to have a problem with this.
 All 1,000 baht notes are supposedly being checked at Thai banks, so Thai banks won’t be passing off counterfeit 1,000 baht notes as real ones.

-I was told at Bangkok Bank that their machines are easily able to identify a counterfeit 1,000 baht note from a real one so, as long as you get all your foreign exchange needs met at a bank, you should not have any problems with fake 1,000 baht Thai notes.
+I was also told at Bangkok Bank that their machines are easily able to identify a counterfeit 1,000 baht note from a real one so, as long as you get all your foreign exchange needs met at a bank, you should not have any problems with fake 1,000 baht Thai notes.